alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 Each register has an open, RESTful API which you can use to access the data in the register.

-You can follow this guide to quickly get started with GOV.UK Registers APIs.

 **1. Find the base URL for the register(s) you want to use.**

 You can find the base URL for each register from the API inspector.
 For example, for the `local-authority-eng` register the API inspector is located at `https://local-authority-eng.register.gov.uk/`.